12Me21/youtube/README.md

 Downloading a playlist:

+- make sure the playlist is public or unlisted
 - create a file named `playlists/<name>.txt`
 - put the playlist id (JUST the id, not a url) on the first line of this file
 - run `./main.py <name>`